MRtrix3/mrtrix3/docs/reference/commands/dwinormalise.rst

     dwinormalise algorithm [ options ] ...

 -  *algorithm*: Select the algorithm to be used to complete the script operation; additional details and options become available once an algorithm is nominated.
-Options are: group, individual, mtnorm
+Options are: group, manual, mtnorm

 Description
 -----------